Virtual Reality (VR) is creating gigantic waves in the healthcare industry.

 As a 28-year-old caregiver, Shaw struggled to explain the exact nature of her 61-year-old mother’s visual impairment to caregivers.
 Her mother ultimately passed away from early-onset Alzheimer’s.

-Embodied Labs started focusing on aging care and developed various training programs looking at vision, hearing impairment, and dementia.
+Embodied Labs started focusing on aging care and developed various training programs addressing vision, hearing impairment, and dementia.

-Shaw revealed they started focusing on aging care.
-However, now, they have training programs looking at Alzheimer’s and other types and focusing on the hospice market.
+Shaw revealed they initially focused on aging care.
+However, now, they have training programs addressing Alzheimer’s and other types and are focusing on the hospice market.

 A well-known example of an immersive experience at Embodied Labs is The Alfred Lab.

 It helps learners embody Alfred, a 74-year-old African American man with macular degeneration and high-frequency hearing loss.
-The technology can help the learner walkthrough with Alfred as he goes about his daily life.
-The learner can understand how deficits in hearing and vision affect communication and impact emotional wellbeing.
+The technology allows learners to walk through daily life as Alfred, helping them understand how deficits in hearing and vision affect communication and emotional well-being.

 Also Read: AR in Healthcare: 9 Real Use Cases of How AR is Improving Patient Care